Leave Right Now

-"Leave Right Now" is a song written by British singer-songwriter Will Young.
-It was written by Eg White and produced by Stephen Lipson for his second studio album, Friday's Child (2003).
+"Leave Right Now" is a song by British singer Will Young.
+It was written by Eg White and produced by Stephen Lipson for Young's second studio album, Friday's Child (2003).
 A song about unrequited love, it was released as the album's first single, becoming another number-one hit on the Irish and the UK Singles Chart.

 White was awarded the Ivor Novello Award for Best Song Musically and Lyrically for "Leave Right Now" in 2004.
 The song was later also included on the international version of Young's third album, Keep On (2005).
 It also served as the exit song for the ninth season of American Idol.
 Young performed it on the penultimate episode to accompany a video montage recapping the season on 25 May 2010.

 Critical reception

 Stylus Magazine, who were mostly mixed to negative for Young's previous number ones, rated "Leave Right Now" with 9/10, saying "Better.
 Much, much better.
 By this time Will was comfortable as a popstar, prepared to add a little WTF to his videos (here he has a fight with the viewer in an art gallery), and had his style down pat: jacket and jeans rocked to a level not seen since Lovejoy and Tinker were bossing things in the late 80s.
 He had songs to match as well: 'Leave Right Now' is just one of the most English songs ever, which is understandable: what could be more English than a privately educated homosexual?
 The guy's a moderate genius—Dido with testicles and a heart."
 In 2007, Freaky Trigger ranked the song at number 54 in their list of the "Top 100 Songs of All Time," with critic Pete Baran calling it "one of the ballsiest songs of the noughties."
 In 2020, The Guardian ranked "Leave Right Now" at number 74 in its list of "The 100 greatest UK No 1 singles".